nturaga/BioconductorOnContainers/README.md

   Bioconductor way (using `BiocManager()`).

 * Docker needs to be installed on your local machine.
-Please [install](https://docs.docker.com/install/) ahead of time.
+Please [install](https://docs.docker.com/install/) Docker ahead of time.
 If you are planning to attend this workshop and are having issues installing Docker please email me ahead of time, I will help you through it.

 * Some familiarity with HPC infrastructure (if this is relevant to participant).

-List relevant background reading for the workshop, including any theoretical background you expect students to have.
+#### Background reading

 * (Required) Install Docker https://docs.docker.com/install/ ahead of time.
 Help will not be provided during the workshop.